TeacherLists Blog

 Give your coworkers your personal phone number

-This might sound counterintuitive, but it’ll ease your mind when you notice you aren’t getting calls or texts about work.
-When you have that line of communication open (even recommended) and it’s not being used, it’s most likely because your coworkers don’t have to use it.
+This might sound counterintuitive, but it’ll ease your mind when you notice you aren’t getting calls and texts about work every five minutes.
+When you have that line of communication open and it’s not being used, it’s because your coworkers don’t have to use it.
 This is a quick and easy way to give yourself peace of mind while you’re away.

 If you must, give yourself designated times to check your email

-Maybe you have different circumstances and you’d feel more comfortable reaching out sometimes, like making sure a new employee is doing okay while you’re gone, or asking for a quick progress report on a big project.
+Maybe you have different circumstances and you’d feel more comfortable reaching out sometimes, like making sure a new coworker is adjusting well while you’re gone, or asking for a quick progress report on a big project.
 If that’s the case, give yourself designated times throughout the day to check, and only give yourself a few minutes with each check-in.
 Set a timer.
 Don’t let it take over your afternoon while on vacation!

 Still, work is only part of the equation.
 We spend a good chunk of our personal time on our devices.
 To cut down further on phone dependency, here are a few more tips: